djmitch44/SpadesGame/docs/srs_template.md

 ## 1. Introduction
-Invented in the United states
+Invented in the United States in the 1930s, Spades remains one of the most popular trick-taking card games.
+With this game

 ### 1.1 Purpose